Audio/MIDI multitrack recording software

 Input button about

-• Put a finger on the button/box itself and move it horizontally.
-After moving about half a centimeter a white area becomes visible, representing the menu which will appear when you take your finger off the screen.
+• Place a finger on the button or box and move it horizontally.
+After moving about half a centimeter, a white area becomes visible, representing the menu that will appear when you lift your finger from the screen.

 Up/down buttons